 1. Soft baby carrier (my fav:Solly Wrap, so soft and so comfortable for mom & baby).
 In the early days and weeks with baby, your little one is going to want to be close to you (at all times!).
 A soft baby carrier gives baby that womb-like feeling that is so comforting to them.
 Your baby will get additional hours of daytime sleep in a soft carrier!
-After the first month or so (depending on baby’s size), they can graduate to a carrier like the Ergo (a bit easier to get on and off).
+After the first month or so (depending on baby’s size), they can graduate to a structured carrier with a bit more support like the Ergo (a bit easier to get on and off).

 2. Exercise ball!
 Newborns love to be rocked, jiggled, and bounced.
 In fact, as I write this, I am bouncing on my ball with my baby in the Solly wrap!
 This ball will come in handy especially during those growth spurts and fussy periods.
 Your back, arms, and baby will thank you!
 I got mine on Amazon (I’m 5’5, 130 lbs- size L(58-65cm) is perfect for me):